Skip to main content

 Minneapolis (Hennepin County)

 Minneapolis Health Department licenses food carts directly.
-You apply to the city, not MDA.
+You apply to the city, not the state.
 Minneapolis also requires a Mobile Food Vendor license from the city for any vendor operating on public property, which is separate from the health license.

 St. Paul (Ramsey County)